zpainter/iassist/content/about/iassist-elections.md

 **2023 is an election year for IASSIST.**

 Any IASSIST member may nominate an individual for an elected position.
 To stand or vote in the election, you must be a member in good standing (dues paid for the membership year 2022-2023).
-Nominations period will end on March 3, 2023 and the Election will open in late March 2023.
+Nominations period will end on March 3, 2023 and the Election will open on March 30, 2023.
 Members will receive a link to the ballot by email to their email address registered with the membership.
-Candidate bios will be made available before the voting begins.
+Candidate bios are made available before the voting begins (see below).

 Membership dues must be paid by March 3 (candidates) or March 27 (to vote).